Increase Product Success Rates by Focusing On the User Experience

 Google glass is a great example of a computer vision product with a plethora of dynamic choices on the path to success.
 From one perspective, Google glass represents one of the greatest innovations in the last decade.
 Packing a high-resolution display and camera, voice recognition, cap touch navigation, Bluetooth and WiFi connectivity all into one small wearable device was no small feat.
 It had, and still has great potential.
 From another perspective, it fell woefully short with its limited functionality, technology limitations, expensive cost and an awkward user experience.
 Google glass, like many failed projects, missed the mark for a combination of three high level reasons: First, pricing was not competitive, even as a development system.
 Second, the supporting technology was close but, not capable enough – battery didn’t last long enough, volume was too low, limited features etc. Lastly, and most importantly, users didn’t find the experience compelling, in fact they often found it disturbing.
 In summary, Google Glass failed because they failed to focus on the user experience.

 So how do we reduce these types of risks that many of us are challenged with as developers?
-By focusing on the user experience.
+By focusing on user experience design.
 Within the user experience lie the needs and problems computer vision aims to solve and is the source of new innovations.
 Users are the ones that set the price for solving their needs and they determine how much they will pay for having certain needs met.
 Technology solutions must also work within the users’ context, capabilities and environment.
 If we know what the users want, what they are willing to pay for it, and what their competency is with technology, we will reduce the design risks and increase our success rate – guaranteed.

 This is one piece to a valuable approach we call human-centered design (HCD), a framework for problem solving that keeps the user at the heart of design efforts.
 In addition to focusing on the users, there are three other core tenants, starting with the importance of balancing the three lenses of user desirability, technical feasibility and business viability.
 Desirability considers the stakeholder’s expressed and unexpressed needs by asking the question, “what does the user need?”
 Feasibility considers organizational and technology capabilities to stated expectations by asking “are the needed capabilities feasible?”
 And expected revenue, profit and cost models are considered with business viability by asking “is there a viable business?”
 As engineers, it is easy to naturally gravitate to the feasibility domain and forget about the user who is the one experiencing our designs.
 As Steve Jobs aptly put it, “You’ve got to start with the customer experience and work back toward the technology.”
 The third of these four core tenants is experiment and iterate.
 HCD is agile, highly iterative and lean, and these lean methods are what keep iteration time and costs to a minimum.
 The fourth is embrace collaboration.
 More collaboration leads to the best solutions as one idea begets another.
 These four attitudes need to prevail throughout HCD in order to improve the likelihood of success.